-This document is to be regarded as confidential to Police, Fire and Crime Commissioner for North Yorkshire Fire and Rescue Authority.
-It has been prepared for the sole use of the Authority and the Joint Independent Audit Committee.
+This document is to be regarded as confidential to North Yorkshire Police, Fire & Crime Commissioner Fire & Rescue Authority.
+It has been prepared for the sole use of the Authority.
 No responsibility is accepted to any other person in respect of the whole or part of its contents.
 Our written consent must first be obtained before this document, or any part of it, is disclosed to a third party.